Which of the following functional groups is commonly found in alc... | Channels for Pearson+

 1

+Identify the functional groups listed in the problem: Carboxyl group (-COOH), Hydroxyl group (-OH), Amino group (-NH2), and Carbonyl group (C=O).

-Identify the functional group associated with alcohols.
-Alcohols are characterized by the presence of a hydroxyl group.
+Understand the structure of alcohols: Alcohols are organic compounds characterized by the presence of a hydroxyl group (-OH) attached to a carbon atom.

-Understand the structure of a hydroxyl group.
-It is represented as \(-OH\), where an oxygen atom is bonded to a hydrogen atom.
+Recognize that the hydroxyl group (-OH) is the defining feature of alcohols, distinguishing them from other organic compounds.

-Recognize that the carboxyl group \((-COOH)\) is found in carboxylic acids, the amino group \((-NH_2)\) is found in amines, and the carbonyl group \((C=O)\) is found in ketones and aldehydes.
+Compare the functional groups: The carboxyl group (-COOH) is found in carboxylic acids, the amino group (-NH2) is found in amines, and the carbonyl group (C=O) is found in aldehydes and ketones.

-Conclude that the hydroxyl group \((-OH)\) is the functional group commonly found in alcohols.
+Conclude that the hydroxyl group (-OH) is the functional group commonly found in alcohols, as it is responsible for the properties and reactions characteristic of alcohols.

 Watch next